 - Viruses could run on your computer and before you find them, your files may be deleted and unable to be recovered

 - A compiler error is likely to occur if a compiler has a bug.
 This means the compiler can fail to translate source code into object code, thus crashing the compiler completely

 As a business, it’s always important to ask your software provider to sign a contract promising that the software they have produced does not contain malicious code.

 How can Securiwiser help?

-Securiwiser will monitor your business security twenty-four hours a day and identify any potential threats, such as viruses and trojans that you might be unaware of or unable to identify.
+Securiwiser will monitor your education security twenty-four hours a day and identify any potential threats, such as viruses and trojans that you might be unaware of or unable to identify.
 With daily scans, Securiwiser will alert you to any cyber security threats or vulnerabilities to your business.